Our Plans for the Children’s New Bedroom When We Move House

 We are so close to finally moving to our new house and we’re so excited!
 We should be in before Christmas if all goes to plan so hopefully we’ll even get to celebrate our first Christmas in the new house straight away.
 We are trying to plan as much as we can about how we’re going to decorate and what we need to buy for the different rooms and one of the most fun areas for me to plan is our two daughters’ room.

 Our children are nearly 5 years and 2.5 years old and, for a few years, they’ll be sharing a room because we think they’ll enjoy it and it will make bedtime easy for us adults too.
-One of the bedrooms will be used as a playroom and office so we’re going to keep most of the toys separate from the girls’ bedroom which means the bedroom will be a calm place used mainly for reading and sleeping.
+One of the bedrooms will be used as a playroom and office so we’re going to keep most of the toys separate from the girls’ bedroom which means the children’s new bedroom will be a calm place used mainly for reading and sleeping.
 We’ll also be keeping the girls’ clothes in there.

 This is the area we’re struggling with a bit.
 Ideally, we’d like the girls to have beds that are slightly smaller than standard single beds but they are hard to find!
 IKEA have some children’s beds that we were considering until we realised the very limited mattress choice was not good enough at all so now we’re considering a low bunk bed but we might end up having to buy two standard single beds that take up more room but at least there’s a good choice of good mattresses in this size.

 One thing that I’m looking forward to is having matching bedding.
 It’s a small detail but it will make the beds look lovely and the room more neat!
 We have some children’s bedding from Debenhams that is white and yellow on one side and monochrome on the other so I’m planning to use that colour scheme for other details too.
+Definitely opt for matching twin size bedding sets if your children are sharing a room!

 I would love a bright yellow wardrobe or chest of drawers but I’m struggling to find one that’s suitable so I might have to go for a white one and then add some yellow accessories to it.
 I do love the IKEA Hemnes range (the items that are solid wood) and they have lots of chests of drawers in different sizes.
 Drawers are great for children’s clothes and I’m looking forward to getting them all organised properly.
 We also have a red freestanding ARNIE clothes rail that we’re going to use for dresses and fancy dress clothes.